Richard Beeching

-Richard Beeching, Baron Beeching (21 April 1913 – 23 March 1985), commonly known as Dr Beeching, was a physicist and engineer who for a short but very notable time was chairman of British Railways.
+Richard Beeching, Baron Beeching (21 April 1913 – 23 March 1985), commonly known as Dr Beeching, was a physicist and engineer who was chairman of British Railways.
 He became a household name in Britain in the early 1960s for his report The Reshaping of British Railways, commonly referred to as The Beeching Report, which led to far-reaching changes in the railway network, popularly known as the Beeching Axe.

 As a result of the report, just over 4000 mi were removed from the system on cost and efficiency grounds, leaving Britain with 13721 mi of railway lines in 1966.
 A further 2000 mi were lost by the end of the 1960s, while other lines were reduced to freight use only.